BenjamTorr/Enron_email_analysis_STOR674/README.md

 docker build -t my_image .
 ```

 Then run the following to get data processing and analysis results.
+This takes about 70 minutes.

 ```bash
 docker run my_image